Fibromyalgia in Children

 Fibromyalgia is a condition that causes pain in muscles and soft tissues around the body.
 It is an ongoing (chronic) condition.
 It can affect the neck, shoulders, back, chest, hips, buttocks, arms and legs.
 The pain may be worse in the morning and evening.
-Sometimes, the pain may occur all day long.
-The pain may increase with activity, cold or damp weather, anxiety and stress.
-The condition affects about 2 to 4 percent of the U.S. population.
-It is most common in middle-aged women.
+Sometimes, the pain may last all day long.
+The pain may get worse with activity, cold or damp weather, anxiety, and stress.
+The condition affects about 2% to 4% of people in the U.S. It is most common in middle-aged women.
 But children can also have the condition.

 What causes fibromyalgia?

-The cause of fibromyalgia is unknown.
+The cause is unknown.
 Researchers think there may be a link with sleep problems and stress.
 It may also be linked to immune, endocrine, or biochemical problems.